-- Remove the six (6) fixing screws from the heat exchanger.
-If 8. accessing the screws on the left part of the heat exchanger is difficult remove the lateral panel. - 9.
-Proceed in the reverse order to install the new heat exchanger.
+- 9. Remove the four screws to remove the heat exchanger. - 10.
+Proceed in reverse order to install the new device.

-Figure 91 - Remove the Heat Exchanger
+Figure 122 - Remove the Heat Exchanger

-- Replacing the Gas Valve - First remove the gas pipe as described in Cleaning the Heat 1.
-Exchanger Combustion Chamber. - Remove the electrical connection from the gas valve.
-2. - Remove the two nuts above and below the gas valve.
-See Figure 3.
-92.

-- 4. Remove the gas valve.

-- Reinstall the new gas valve in reverse order.
-5.
+Replacing the Gas Valve

+- 1. Remove the electrical connections from the gas valve. - 2.
+Remove the two screws under the combustion assembly and disconnect the gas line from the gas valve. - 3.
+Remove the gas valve. - 4.
+Reinstall the new gas valve in reverse order.

-- 6. BE SURE TO USE NEW SEALING RINGS.
+- 5. BE SURE TO USE NEW SEALING RINGS. - 6.

-Failure to replace the sealing rings will result in gas leaks, and could cause an explosion or fire, substantial property damage, severe personal injury, or death.

 Ensure there are no gas leaks.
-7.